Release Notes#

 You can learn about the Advantage QPU’s Pegasus topology in the Getting Started with D-Wave Solvers guide and in the new Exploring the Pegasus Topology Jupyter Notebook, which also demonstrates relevant Ocean tools and gives an example of setting different chain strengths[8] for problems submitted to Advantage and D‑Wave 2000Q QPUs.

-By default, if you do not specify selection criteria for a QPU, Ocean gives preference to Advantage over D-Wave 2000Q solvers[8].
+By default, if you do not specify selection criteria for a QPU, the Ocean software gives preference to Advantage over D‑Wave 2000Q solvers[9].

 Hybrid portfolio solvers, which in parallel to QPU processing run a variety of classical algorithms, are suited to a wide range of binary quadratic model (BQM) problems.